maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - The structure of this is an encoder-decoder
 - The encoder is a CNN that process the whole image
     - It creates a list of feature vectors called annotation vectors
-    - It picks these vectors from lower levels of the CNN, aka not after any dense layer, so that they correspond to different locations on the image (allows for focus on different parts of image)
+    - It picks these vectors from lower levels of the CNN, i.e. not after any dense layer, so that they correspond to different locations on the image (allows for focus on different parts of image)
 - The decoder is a LSTM that uses the annotation vectors to output a caption
     - There is an attention model that is given the prev hidden state of the LSTM each time step and outputs